DMI

 Themes

-Tuberculosis case detection – encouraging testing and symptom recognition, challenging myths and stigma
+Tuberculosis – encouraging testing and symptom recognition.

 Formats

-12 x 1-minute radio spots in three languages
+12 x 1-minute radio spots in three languages.

 Scope